2017-fall-os/2017-fall-malloc-lab-jjpadillamendez/lab3/README.md

 <b>IMPORTANT NOTES</b>
 - The extra credit task of adding for each fragment and each allocated region: count, maximum, and minimum sizes was done
+- The extra credit of the memalign was added
 - The file assert2.c was borrowed from Dr. Freudenthal, which adds the feature of adding an error message to the traditional assert method.